Senior Lecturer in Translational Neuroscience,

 Figure 1: Axonal transport.
 Axonal transport of cargoes such as mitochondria is mediated by molecular motors (“Locomotives”) that run on microtubules (“Rails”).
 Kinesin molecular motors move toward the plus-end of microtubules and mediate transport toward the synapse.
 Cytoplasmic dynein moves toward the minus-end of the microtubule and mediates transport back to the cell body.

-We now know that axonal transport malfunctions in a number of neurodegenerative diseases including ALS, HSP and PD (De Vos et al., 2007; Kasher et al., 2009).
+We now know that axonal transport malfunctions in a number of neurodegenerative diseases including ALS, HSP and PD (De Vos et al., 2007; Kasher et al., 2009; Morotz et al., 2012, Godena et al., 2014, Moller et al., 2017, De Vos and Hafezparast, 2017; Figure 2).
 We also know that axonal transport malfunction is one of the earliest, and possibly the earliest defect in these diseases.
 Therefore, understanding how healthy axonal transport works and what causes it to malfunction in these diseases is very important and is likely to reveal novel drug targets that may be developed into medicines aimed at sufferers from these diseases.

 Current projects in the lab investigate the molecular mechanisms of axonal transport defects in ALS, HSP and PD, and test novel drugs aimed at restoring axonal transport.